-Overall the hot springs of Chiang Mai didn’t turn out to be the most glamorous hot springs I’ve been to and so, I wouldn’t trek there if you’re expecting a long relaxing soak, but for the money, the egg-related surprise and experience it was definitely worth the entrance fee.
+Overall the Chiang Mai hot springs didn’t turn out to be the most glamorous hot springs I’ve been to and so, I wouldn’t trek there if you’re expecting a long relaxing soak in uber spa-like surroundings, but for the money, the egg-related surprise and experience it was definitely worth the entrance fee.

 We did, however, go in December and so it wasn’t super hot outside – I have read reviews of people saying that in the height of summer, the combination of external heat and the heat from the steaming water – some of the pools are over 100C – it can get a bit uncomfortable.

 How to get to San Kamphaeng Hot Springs